ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 - Added support for Arch-based Linux distributions
 - Added confirmation prompts to the PSBBN installer script when creating partitions
 - PSBBN image updated to version 2.01:
-  - Added **Open PS2 Loader** and **Launch Disc** to the Game Channel with a shortcut in the Navigator Menu
   - Set USB keyboard layout to US English.
 Press `ALT+~` to toggle between kana and direct input
   - Minor corrections to the English translation
+- Added **Open PS2 Loader** and **Launch Disc** to the Game Channel
+- The Game Installer script has been updated to dynamically create and delete `OPL Launcher` partitions as needed.
+Say goodbye to those annoying "Coming soon..." placeholders!
+- Files placed in the `CFG`, `CHT`, `LNG`, `THM`, and `APPS` folders on your PC will now be copied to the PS2 drive during game sync

 ## New installation scripts

 These scripts are essential for unlocking all the new features exclusive to version 2.0.
 They require a Linux environment to run.
 If Linux is not installed on your PC, you can use a live Linux environment on a bootable USB drive or a virtual machine.
 Debian-based distributions using `apt` and Arch-based distributions using `pacman` are supported.
 You will require a HDD/SSD for your PS2 that is larger than 200 GB, ideally 500 GB or larger.
 I highly recommend a SSD for better performance.
-The HDD/SSD can be connected to your PC internally or via USB.
+You can connect the HDD/SSD to your PC either directly via SATA or using a USB adapter.

 ## Video Tutorial: